airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 > It is also good to remember that loose lips sink ships.

 [^encyclopedia]: "HUMINT (Human Intelligence) ."
 Encyclopedia of Espionage, Intelligence, and Security. .
 Encyclopedia.com.
 2 Sep.
 2025 <https://www.encyclopedia.com>.
-Accessed 23 Sept.
-2025.

 [^CIA]: Central Intelligence Agency.
 "How To Sound Like A Spy: Five Colloquialisms at CIA."
 CIA.gov, 19 Sept.
 2024, www.cia.gov/stories/story/how-to-sound-like-a-spy-five-colloquialisms-at-cia/.
 Accessed 23 Sept.
 2025.